ETSTribology/PolyFEMBlenderPlugin/README.md

    - Click on the **Install** button and select the zip file you created in the previous step.

 3. **Activate the plugin**:
-   - After installation, search for `BlenderPluginSimulation` in the add-on preferences and activate it by clicking the checkbox.
+   - After installation, search for `PolyFEM` in the add-on preferences and activate it by clicking the checkbox.

 ---